Maps

 - not use colour alone to convey meaning, you can add patterns, labels or shapes to differentiate areas

-- make sure the map is responsive and usable on smaller screens, particularly with assistive technology such as screen readers and magnifiers
+- make sure the map is responsive and usable on smaller screens

-If you use alt text to describe the contents of the map, it should convey the essential information the map provides.
+If the map is an image, you must add alt text to describe the contents of the map.
+It should convey the essential information the map provides.
 You could imagine you’re describing the map to someone over the phone to work out what to say.

 Design System